 Packing and shipping a machine is NOT cheap to do right.
 If done wrong, the machine WILL arrive broken - this is the NUMBER ONE complaint of people who buy sewing machines on line!
 Check out this page for the correct way to pack one.
 If you don't want to go to this much trouble and expense to do it right, maybe you shouldn't be selling sewing machines on line; and if the buyer doesn't want to pay the cost to do it right, maybe they shouldn't be buying either!

 Speaking of shipping, for Goddess's sake, DO NOT SHIP A MACHINE "EXPIDITED" OR BY PRIORITY MAIL!
+Priority shipping on a sewing machine is like shipping an elephant by air!
+There are just better ways to do it.
 The trend of shipping EVERYTHING priority and cost be damned is one I hate and doing this WILL cost you sales.
 Period, the end.